AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 * Select from the following parameters:

     * **Include **- Select whether you want the campaign to include or exclude a location.
-    * **Select country to add** &nbsp;- From the drop-down box, select the country you wish to include in the segment.
+    * **Select country to add**  - From the drop-down box, select the country you wish to include in the segment.
 The country name appears to the right.
 You can choose multiple countries.

-Once the country is added, you can specify the state, city and zip code of the segment as well.&nbsp;
+Once the country is added, you can specify the state, city and zip code of the segment as well.

 * **Select State or Province to add** - From the drop-down box, select the U.S. state or Canadian Province you wish to include.
 You can make multiple selections.
 * **Zip Code** - Enter the zip code you wish to include in your segment.